Application and Hiring Process

 - We do our best to notify applicants of our decision within two weeks of the final interview, though we may not be able to guarantee program assignments until as late as April as we work to create the best instructor teams possible.

 We do our best to place instructors on the trips they are most excited to lead.
 Please understand that as we organize our instructor teams, we take all factors into consideration including previous experience, language proficiency, medical training and availability.

-All meals and accommodations are covered by Broadreach throughout training and during programs.
-Instructors who scout or debrief will also receive accommodation and meal stipends.
+- All meals and accommodations are covered by Broadreach throughout training and during programs.

 Instructors who do an excellent job in the field during the summer will be the first to be considered for winter and spring programs and other opportunities at Broadreach.
-If we are hiring for a short-term trip leader opportunity outside of our existing instructor network, we will post the job with dates under our summer or seasonal employment section.
+If we have job openings for our HQ office, these opportunities will be posted on our website.